Manchester Central railway station

-Manchester Central railway station is a former railway station in Manchester city centre, England.
-One of Manchester's main railway terminals between 1880 and 1969, it has been converted into an exhibition and conference centre, originally known as G-MEX, but now named Manchester Central.
+Manchester Central was a railway station in Manchester city centre, England.
+One of Manchester's main railway terminals between 1880 and 1969, the building was converted into an exhibition and conference centre which was opened in 1986; originally known as G-MEX, it is now named Manchester Central.
 The structure is a Grade II* listed building.

 On 27 March 2020, the UK government announced that the building would be converted into an emergency hospital, intended to deal with the COVID-19 pandemic and with 1,000 beds.
+It was opened in April 2020 and closed in March 2021.

 History

-The station was built between 1875 and 1880 by the Cheshire Lines Committee (CLC), and was officially opened on 1 July 1880.
+The station was built between 1875 and 1880 by the Cheshire Lines Committee (CLC), and was opened officially on 1 July 1880.
 The architect was Sir John Fowler and the engineers were Richard Johnson, Andrew Johnston and Charles Sacré for the three companies which formed the CLC.

-While it was being built, a temporary facility, Manchester Free Trade Hall Station (after the Free Trade Hall a landmark building nearby) was in use from 9 September 1877.
+While it was being built, a temporary facility, Manchester Free Trade Hall station (after the Free Trade Hall, a landmark building nearby) was in use from 9 September 1877.
 It had two wooden platforms serving four tracks.
 When the station opened, the temporary station became Manchester Central Goods.

 In 1963, the building was Grade II* listed for its special architectural or historic interest.

 Construction details

 The station's roof is a single span wrought iron truss structure 550 ft long with a span of 210 ft, and was 90 ft high at its apex above the railtracks.
 Glass covered the middle section, timber (inside) and slate (outside) covered the outer quarters.
 The end screens were glazed with timber boarding surrounding the outer edges.
 It was constructed by Andrew Handyside and Co.
 The substructure and masonry partition were provided by Robert Neill and Sons of Manchester.
 Underneath the train shed is a large brick undercroft with intersecting tunnel vaults, above which were six platforms above street level which exited the station onto viaducts and bridges.
 The undercroft was used for storage and connected to the adjacent goods sidings by a carriage lift.
 The station's two-storey south wall has 15 bays separated by brick pilasters.
-At ground-floor level the bays have three round-headed windows and at first-floor level three square-headed.
-In the 20th century a glazed canopy was erected at the entrance at north end.
+At ground-floor level, the bays have three round-headed windows and at first-floor level three square-headed.
+In the 20th century, a glazed canopy was erected at the entrance at north end.

 A temporary wooden building, erected at the front of the station to house ticket offices and waiting rooms was planned to be replaced by a grander edifice, for example a hotel and railway offices as at London St Pancras, but remained in use until the station closed.
 The Midland Hotel was built by the Midland Railway in 1898–1903 on an adjacent site.